 Do you remember Amelie skipping stones at the locks of a canal in Jean-Pierre Jeunet’s 2001 film?
 This scene was shot at the legendary Canal Saint-Martin.
 Crossing the 10th and 11th arrondissements in Paris, the canal is often bypassed by tourists.
 This haven of peace and quiet is a favourite place for walkers who enjoy watching the barges navigate the series of locks and road bridges.
 I particularly love this site in Autumn where coloured trees reflected in the water of the canal create romantic scenery.

 What is the Canal Saint-Martin?

-Shrubs and hundred year old plane and chestnut trees line each side of the banks.
+Shrubs and a hundred-year-old plane and chestnut trees line each side of the banks.

 Romantic Venetian-style iron footbridges dating from the second half of the 19th century cross the canal.
 Two swing bridges and two fixed bridges for cars span the uncovered part of the canal.

-Barges and pleasure boats still navigate the locks on the canal, especially cruise boats aimed for tourists.
+Barges and pleasure boats still navigate the locks on the canal, especially cruise boats aimed at tourists.